Opus10/python-library-template/README.md

 Once all of this is complete, the user can take advantage of all of the scaffolding provided by the template, which includes:

-1. Automatic deployment to PyPI when merging into the master (see `.circleci/config.yaml`).
+1. Automatic deployment to PyPI when merging into the main (see `.circleci/config.yaml`).
 2. Ruff integration (see `pyproject.toml` for configuration).
 3. Coverage integration (see `pyproject.toml` for coverage configuration).
 4. Automatic version tagging and version bumping (more on this in later sections).